lakshmankumar12/languageNotes/go_notes.md

 // value will be the 0-type if the keyval does't exist
 // exists is a boolean.
 if value, exists := map_var[keyval] ; exists {

 }

+//iterate.. see for section for more for key, value := range m {

+}